 Prevalence data

-Prevalence data based on the skin microfilarial test were obtained from the Expanded Special Project for Elimination of Neglected tropical diseases (ESPEN) database (ESPEN, 2020).
-Prevalence data collected for the initial mapping of the disease, i.e. before the intervention, were used to create a baseline prevalence map.
-Most of them were collected before 2001.
-Prevalence data that fell within the study area bounding box was used to analyse and interpolate the prevalence values, accounting for spatial correlation and the environmental variables.
-Prevalence data with duplicate observations were removed, and those data collected at different years, but the same location was merged, and the average prevalence was used.
-There were 47 unique locations with prevalence data that fell within the area and was used for the geospatial mapping of prevalence.
+Pre-intervention prevalence data for communities that fell within the study area bounding box and were based on observation of microfilariae in a skin biopsy via microscopy were obtained from the Expanded Special Project for Elimination of Neglected Tropical Diseases (ESPEN) database (ESPEN, 2020).
+Prevalence data with duplicate observations were removed, and the average across years was calculated when there were multiple collection time points at the same location.
+There were 47 unique locations with prevalence data that fell within the study area used for the geospatial mapping of prevalence.

 Environmental data

 There is an inherent subjectivity to the ecological requirements of vector and parasite distribution.
-We tried to reduce this by including all the environmental variables relevant to vector breeding sites, parasite distribution and disease ecology.
+We tried to reduce this by including all the environmental variables relevant to vector breeding sites, parasite distribution, and disease ecology.
 We compiled different continuous environmental rasters which were ecologically relevant to the onchocerciasis based on the published literature, both field experiments (Cheke et al., 2017; Opoku, 2006) and geospatial modelling studies (Barro & Oyana, 2012; Cheke et al., 2015; Cromwell et al., 2021; O’Hanlon et al., 2016; Shrestha et al., 2022).
-Environmental variables like distance to the nearest river, soil moisture, elevation, slope, temperature, and precipitation, essential for onchocerciasis disease ecology, were used for the analysis (Barro & Oyana, 2012; Cromwell et al., 2021; Shrestha et al., 2022).
+These environmental variables included distance to the nearest river, soil moisture, elevation, slope, temperature, and precipitation (Barro & Oyana, 2012; Cromwell et al., 2021; Shrestha et al., 2022).
 In addition, the spatial distribution of onchocerciasis is highly contingent on the vector habitat and the ecological preference for their biting and breeding activities.
 The dispersal capacity of the Simulium vector is generally as high as around 27 km and is dependent on the vegetation type and time of the year (WHO, 2020).
 Therefore, we included vegetation and seasonality related variables into our analysis.
 In addition to environmental variables, we also included some socio-economic aspects of the study area—for example, the human population density to consider the availability of human hosts for disease transmission.
 We used the environmental variables from the corresponding year to account for the differences in the time period when the samples or data were collected.
 For prevalence data, environmental variables before 2001 were used, and similarly, for the O. volvulus and S. damnosum, environmental variables from 2010–2012 and 2013–2015 were used respectively as per the data availability.
 Our starting set of environmental and socio-economic datasets consisted of 32 continuous environmental rasters at a spatial resolution of 1 km from publicly available repositories via Earth Engine (Table S1) (Gorelick et al., 2017).

 Selection of the environmental variables

-A rigorous variable selection approach was used to select the most pertinent variables for both parasites and the vectors.
-For the analysis of the prevalence data, we extracted the values for the sample locations from the environmental and sociodemographic rasters using the raster package in R (version 4.1.0) (Hijmans et al., 2015; R Core Team, 2021).
-Similarly, for testing the association of the landscape factors to the genetic differentiation or gene flow between the populations, between site characteristics are crucial (Balkenhol, 2016; Hemming-Schroeder et al., 2020).
+We extracted the environmental and sociodemographic values for each prevalence sample location using the raster package in R (version 4.1.0) (Hijmans et al., 2015; R Core Team, 2021).
+For testing the association of the landscape factors to the genetic differentiation or gene flow between the populations, between site characteristics are crucial (Balkenhol, 2016; Hemming-Schroeder et al., 2020).
 Thus, we estimated the average of the values encountered by a pairwise straight path between each sampling site for all the environmental and sociodemographic variables.